 Core Direct Services

 Describe the processes by which clients (and their families) are identified in the proposed program.
-Include any screening tools (if used).
+Include any screening tools used.

 Describe the proposed crisis intervention services.
 Including but not limited to when and where these services are available.
 Be sure to address all aspects of the Direct Services Program Design outlined on page 9-11 of the NOFO.